Answered By: Gorgas Information Services Last Updated: Jun 22, 2018 Views: 338

-Where you'll find primary and secondary sources varies depending on the topic you're researching, but here are some tips to get you started with your search.
+Where you'll find primary and secondary sources varies depending on the topic you're researching.
+Here are some tips to get you started with your search.

-- To find primary sources relevant to the movement or artificact you're studying, select Historical/Primary Resources from the Type menu.
+• To find primary sources relevant to the time period or movement you're studying, select Primary Resources from the Type menu.

-- Search for a topic then narrow the results to a particular type of publication- like Primary Source Document- by using the Source Types limiter on the left side of the page.
+• Search for a topic then narrow the results to a particular type of publication--such as Primary Source Document--by using the Source Types limiter on the left side of the page.

 Contact the Libraries